 Historically, diagnosing ocular migraine has been difficult.
 Unfortunately, this has also made getting appropriate and effective treatment more complicated.

-Just as most patients associate migraines with headache, many healthcare practitioners also have a low level of awareness of the symptoms of ocular migraine when it occurs without the headache.
+Just as most patients associate migraine with headache, many healthcare practitioners also have a low level of awareness of the symptoms of ocular migraine when it occurs without the headache.

 In the absence of headache symptoms, some healthcare practitioners seek other possible causes for visual symptoms.
 They may investigate eye problems like retinal detachment or dry eye, eye disease such as diabetic retinopathy, or even chronic stress.
 In many cases, misdiagnosis leads to delayed care.